Schools of the Sacred Heart

 How does technology affect our learning posture?

 In the summer of 2013, we identified a “quick win” project to embody the change their community was striving for.
 We designed a new learning center and social heart in their all-girls Convent High School.
 This project created momentum as they began the implementation of their strategic plan and empowered young women and their teachers to reflect, collaborate, connect, and celebrate together more effectively.
-This project is the foundation of a series of transformative prototypes, projects, and planning to create a more innovative and excellent Sacred Heart.
+This project is the foundation of transformative prototypes, projects, and planning to create a more innovative Sacred Heart.